-In his DFG project, Delf Rothe focuses on the security implications of global climate change.
+In his research Delf Rothe focuses on the security implications of global climate change.
 In his current project, he investigates the methods and practices involved in the production and circulation of knowledge on future environmental risks.
 In particular, he focuses on satellite-based remote sensing and the risk of a technology-driven securitization of the environment.
 A second focus is resilience as a novel paradigm in Western security policy.
 In the field of environmental security, Western practitioners increasingly seek to enhance the adaptive capacities and the self-help potential of vulnerable communities – in short: their resilience.
 Rothe searches for the reasons behind this paradigmatic shift and traces the knowledge practices involved in resilience-promotion projects.

-Review of International Studies 44 (3): 414-437.
-DOI: 10.1017/S0260210517000602.
+Review of International Studies DOI: 10.1017/S0260210523000025.

 Rothe, Delf.
-2017.
+2020.

 Rothe, Delf.
 2016.

 Securitizing global warming.
 A climate of complexity.

 Routledge studies in resilience.
 London: Routledge.